tabulapdf/tabula/README.md

 Tabula is open-source, so we'd love for you to incorporate pieces of Tabula into your own projects.
 The "guts" of Tabula -- that is, the logic and heuristics that reconstruct tables from PDFs -- is contained in the [tabula-java](https://github.com/tabulapdf/tabula-java/) repo.
 There's a JAR file that you can easily incorporate into JVM languages like Java, Scala or Clojure and it includes a command-line tool for you to automate your extraction tasks.
 Visit that repo for more information on how to use `tabula-java` on the CLI and on how Tabula exports `tabula-java` scripts.

-[tabula-extractor](https://github.com/tabulapdf/tabula-extractor/) is JRuby bindings for tabula-java.
+[tabula-extractor](https://github.com/tabulapdf/tabula-extractor/) contains JRuby bindings for tabula-java.
 If you end up writing bindings for another language (Python, in particular!), let us know and we'll add a link here.

 ## Running Tabula from source (for developers)